styled-components/styled-components/docs/api.md

 #### Arguments

-1. `TaggedTemplateLiteral`: A tagged template literal with your keyframes inside.
+1. `TaggedTemplateLiteral`: A tagged template literal with your rulesets inside.

 #### Returns